TheOdinProject/curriculum/README.md

 This repository houses the curriculum content used by [The Odin Project](http://theodinproject.com) website.

+The Odin project community can be found on our [gitter chat rooms](https://gitter.im/TheOdinProject/theodinproject)

+## Contributing
+The Odin Project depends on open source contributions to improve, grow and thrive.
+We need help from contributors of all experience levels and backgrounds to maintain and make Odin more awesome.

+### Courses
 [These are the courses](https://github.com/TheOdinProject/curriculum/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22course%20overview%22%20) we are developing at the moment.
 Please feel free to comment on any of them with your suggestions of what topics we should cover, any resources you think we should include, any project ideas you think would be a good fit or any feedback in general.
 Every little helps in making the curriculum better.

+### Lessons
 On a more granular level, [these are the lessons](https://github.com/TheOdinProject/curriculum/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22lesson%22%20) we are currently developing for the courses.
 Please feel free to comment on any of them with any suggestions and ideas you have.
 If you would like to help us develop any of these lessons please read our [contributing guide](https://github.com/TheOdinProject/curriculum/wiki/Contributing-Guide) to find out how you can contribute.

-The Odin project community can be found on our [gitter chat rooms](https://gitter.im/TheOdinProject/theodinproject)

-## Contributing
-The Odin Project depends on open source contributions to improve, grow and thrive.
-We need help from contributors of all experience levels and backgrounds to maintain and make Odin more awesome.

 A non exhaustive list of what you can contribute to help us:
 * Typo and grammar corrections.